shoggoth/ExplodeFight/README.md

 master

 ## Current Tasks
-- Allow mobs to be cleanly destroyed on contact with a bullet, update facts on mob deaths.
 - Add a Level class and allow snapshots to be calculated so that rules can be implemented.
 - Spawned entities have to be counted in the snapshot.
 - Spawner preload and kill only those nodes which contain entities functionality.
-- Add rules for a demo: maintain the number of Mobs at 10 until 100 total have been spawned.

 ## Questions
 - Shoud I use a GKComponentSystem for rule updates to the level?
 It's not an entity after all.
 (Could add entity to the Scene as I did in the other branch possibly)